houcha/asm-practise/README.md

 # Frame with registers

-This is an interruption-based frame written in Turbo Assembler in DOS OS.
+This is an interruption-based frame written in Turbo Assembler in MS-DOS.
 ## How it works
 As the program starts, a default 8-th (timer) and 9-th (keyboard) interrupt handlers are replaced with `New08` and `New09` handlers respectively: